opengisch/QgisModelBaker/docs/docs/background_info/extended_models_optimization.md

 Relations of hidden layers are **_not created_** and thus the widgets for them _**neither**_.

+!!!
+Note
+    With ***smart1inheritance***, the extended `Gebaeude` classes would all be summarised in a layer with a `t_type`, which defines what type of extension it is.
+This strategy hides the irrelevant values for ‘t_type’.

 #### Group strategy

 Base class layers with extensions of the same name are ***grouped***, base class layers with multiple extensions ***also***.
 Unless the extension is in the same model, then it's ***not grouped*** but ***renamed***.